-After 2 hours, record sample end time and canister pressure on the Summa Canister Data Sheet, and close valve.
+After 8 or 24 hours, record sample end time and canister pressure on the Summa Canister Data Sheet, and close valve.
 Disconnect the Teflon tubing and remove flow controller/particulate filter assembly from canister.
 Seal canister with laboratory supplied brass plug.
 Ship the samples, with COCs, overnight, to the selected laboratory for standard TO-15 analysis.